stinkymatt/Helena/README.md

 ======
 Helena is a simple restful interface to an [Apache Cassandra](http://cassandra.apache.org) database.

-This project is at an extremely early development phase, reading the source is the best way to figure our what's going on.
+This project is at an extremely early development phase, reading the source is the best way to figure out what's going on.

 Ack
 ---